Whether you're splurging or on a shoe-string budget, Limerick is a treasure trove of sights to see and things to do!

 5. Take in a Trad Session!

-Popular music venue, pub and restaurant, Dolans hosts FREE traditional music sessions seven nights a week!
+Dolans popular music venue, pub and restaurant hosts a FREE traditional music session every Saturday night!

-Dolans is synonymous in Limerick and beyond for its charm, Irish hospitality, incredible atmosphere, great pint, delicious food and Irish music & dancing sessions!
-Trad sessions kick off at 9pm nightly (Sat/Sun 9.30).
+Dolans is synonymous in Limerick and beyond for its charm, Irish hospitality, incredible atmosphere, great pint, delicious food and Irish music and dancing sessions!
+Trad sessions kicks off at 9pm on Saturday night.

-Every evening, from 9-11pm, traditional Irish musicians and dancers strike up a session at the Locke Bar and get the ‘craic’ started for the Big Limerick Seisiún!
+Every evening (9pm-11pm Sunday to Thursday and 9pm-12pm Friday and Saturday) traditional Irish musicians and dancers strike up a session at the Locke Bar and get the ‘craic’ started for the Big Limerick Seisiún!
 You can treat yourself to delicious food from their award winning kitchen while soaking up the lively atmosphere of the Seisiún!

 6. Browse through the stalls at the Milk Market